ShashwatChamoli/NM-Assignment/README.md

-This is my assignment 1 of numerical methods.Happy coding:)
+These are my assignments of numerical methods.Happy coding:)
 >>>>>>> 809caa1 (first commit)